-- a.
-One (1) week severance pay for each year of service with the amount for partial years of service prorated for employees with one to five years of service.
-Employees with more than five years of service shall receive one (1) week of severance pay for the first five years of service, plus two (2) weeks of severance pay for each additional year of service, prorated for partial years of service.
-No employee will receive less than one (1) week of severance pay; - b.
-Employees who have completed one (1) year of service shall receive two (2) additional months of health insurance (through either direct provision or through payment of COBRA premiums). - c.
-For Employees who have completed one (1) year of service, if the employee has not gained replacement health insurance, and provides certification to the Employer by the first of the month that they have not been able to gain replacement health insurance, the Employer will provide the employee with funds sufficient to pay for a month of coverage in a second-lowest cost "silver" plan on their State or Federal Health Exchange, less any Advance Premium Tax Credit to which the employee is entitled to receive, up to a maximum of six (6) months.
+One (1) year of service Two (2) weeks of severance pay Two (2) years of service Three (3) weeks of severance pay Three (3) years of service Four (4) weeks of severance pay Four (4) years of service Five (5) weeks of severance pay Five (5) years of service Six (6) weeks of severance pay b) Employees who have completed one (1) year of service, if the employee has not gained replacement health insurance and provides certification to the Employer by the first of the month that they have not been able to gain replacement health insurance, the Employer will provide the employee with funds sufficient to pay for a month of coverage in a second-lowest cost "silver" plan on their State or Federal Health Exchange, less any Advance Premium Tax Credit to which the employee is entitled to receive, up to a maximum of three (3) months.
 Employees taking advantage of this section must apply for the tax credit when applying for the insurance through the marketplace.